amitxv/PC-Tuning/docs/post-install.md

 It isn't a bad idea to skim through both the legacy and immersive control panel to ensure nothing is misconfigured.

-## Analyze Event Viewer

-This step isn't required, but can help to justify unexplained performance issues.
-From a developer's perspective, we have certainly broken the operating system as we are running minimal services, debloated Windows and more.
-Code that naturally depends on something that is disabled or removed will throw errors or get stuck in an error loop.
-We can use event viewer to inspect whether everything is running as it should be.
-This is the method that was used to identify that the [Software Protection service was attempting to register a restart every 30s](/media/software-protection-error.png) as explained in the [Configure Services and Drivers](#configure-services-and-drivers) section along with a Google search that lead me to the solution.

-- Depending on your configuration, the ``Services-Disable.bat`` script that was generated in the [Configure Services and Drivers](#configure-services-and-drivers) section may have disabled logging, so the start values for ``Wecsvc`` and ``EventLog`` must be changed to their default values which can be found in the ``Services-Enable.bat`` script.
-Make a note of what the values currently are so that you can restore them later

-- Merge the ``ets-enable.reg`` file that was generated in the [Configure Event Trace Sessions](#configure-event-trace-sessions) section as it is required for event logging

-- After running the script, use your PC normally for a while then open event viewer by typing ``eventvwr.msc`` in ``Win+R``.
-Inspect each section for errors and investigate how they can be solved

-- Once finished, set the ``Wecsvc`` and ``EventLog`` start values back to their previous value in the ``Services-Disable.bat`` script

 ## Configuring Applications

 - Install any programs and configure your real-time applications to prepare us for the final steps